UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 stop
 @enduml
 ```
-Unified modeling language is defined and managed by the OMG(obeject management group)(omg.org), which is a standrard developments organisation with 27 countries and more than 230 organisations which produces standards for buissnes development and the software industry.
-UML is devided into Diagram types these types are supplemental, behavioural and structural - modeling.
+Unified modeling language is defined and managed by the OMG(object management group)(omg.org), which is a standards developments organisation with 27 countries and more than 230 organisations which produces standards for business development and the software industry.
+UML is divided into Diagram types these types are supplemental, behavioural and structural - modeling.
 The Supplemental modeling is Use Cases, Deployments and Information flows.
 The Behavioural models include state machines, activities and interactions and are based on actions and common behaviour.
 Structural modeling models Values, Classifiers and Packages and describe the common structure of the software.
 Structural modeling is vital to discover proper abstraction of classes and interaction models help you find the methods needed to run an object oriented design.
-Activities and statemachines are great for describing the flow of a program and to supplement pseudo code when vizualing processes or algorithms.
+Activities and state machines are great for describing the flow of a program and to supplement pseudo code when visualizing processes or algorithms.
 **Diagrams**
 <image src="./img/Uml_hierarchie_des_diagrammes.png"><span style="font-size:10px"> The different diagram types. https://upload.wikimedia.org/wikipedia/commons/6/6f/Uml_hierarchie_des_diagrammes.png </span>
 *Structure Diagrams*